phoenixframework/phoenix/docs/testing/testing.md

 > Note: Before we proceed, we'll need to have PostgreSQL installed and running on our system.
 We'll also need to configure our repo with the correct login credentials.
 [The section on ecto.create in the Mix Tasks guide](mix_tasks.html#ecto-specific-mix-tasks) has more information on this, and the [Ecto Models Guide](ecto_models.html) dives into the details on how it all works.

-In a freshly generated application, let's run `mix test` at the root of the project.
+In a freshly generated application (we use a project named "hello" in the examples), let's run `mix test` at the root of the project.
 (Please see the [Up and Running Guide](up_and_running.html) for instructions on generating a new application.)

 ```console
 $ mix test